MicrosoftDocs/xamarin-docs/docs/graphics-games/urhosharp/fsharp.md

 ---
 title: "Programming UrhoSharp with F#"
-description: "How to create a simple UrhoSharp application using F# in Visual Studio for Mac" ms.prod: xamarin ms.assetid: F976AB09-0697-4408-999A-633977FEFF64
+description: "This document describes how to create a simple hello world UrhoSharp application using F# in Visual Studio for Mac." ms.prod: xamarin ms.assetid: F976AB09-0697-4408-999A-633977FEFF64
 author: charlespetzold
 ms.author: chape
 ms.date: 03/29/2017
 ---

 # Programming UrhoSharp with F#

-_How to create a simple UrhoSharp application using F# in Visual Studio for Mac_

 UrhoSharp can be programmed with F# using the same libraries and concepts used by C# programmers.
 The [Using UrhoSharp](~/graphics-games/urhosharp/using.md) article gives an overview of the UrhoSharp engine and should be read prior to this article.